Call Us:202-441-5487

 Home / About Us / Leadership

-Ashlee N. Titus, Secretary
+Ashlee Titus, Vice President and Secretary

 Ashlee Titus joined Bell, McAndrews & Hiltachk, LLP in 2004.
 She maintains a nationwide practice advising individuals, businesses, candidates, political action committees (PACs), lobbyists, and trade associations on compliance with complex campaign finance and advertising, lobbying, and nonprofit tax exempt statutes and regulations.
 Ms. Titus also counsels clients on navigating the process of qualifying initiative, referenda and recall ballot measures at state and local levels and all aspects of such campaigns.